 The Schools are led by our Principal, Jo Anderson, who is supported by a strong and dynamic senior management team and dedicated Board of Governors.
-We are a member of the Headmasters' and Headmistresses' Conference (HMC) and have been rated 'excellent' by the Independent Schools Inspectorate.
+We are a member of the Girls' School Association (GSA) and the Headmasters' and Headmistresses' Conference (HMC) and have been rated 'excellent' by the Independent Schools Inspectorate.
 One of our key strategic objectives is to maintain, recruit, nurture and develop first class teaching and support staff.
 You can be sure that as an employer we are focused on creating an outstanding workplace for all our staff so that we can attract, retain and engage talented individuals who have a desire to transform the lives of others.